How Much Does It Cost To Install A Fiberglass Pool?

 Fiberglass Pool Shapes, Construction & Design

 Pools made of fiberglass are pre-formed and sit in the ground on top of a layer of gravel.
 These pools come in a wide variety of shapes and sizes for almost any kind of yard or outdoor space.
 While some are surrounded by brick or concrete, others feature wooden deck borders.
 Non-slip steps make fiberglass swimming pools safe, and these can be incorporated during installation.
-To make your outdoor space more stylish and comfortable, add a complementary hot tub, fountain or waterfall around the pool, along with lounge chairs and umbrellas.
+To make your outdoor space more stylish and comfortable, add a complimentary hot tub, fountain, or waterfall around the pool, along with lounge chairs and umbrellas.